-Don’t panic!
-There are some families who will require additional input from a specialist speech and language therapist to help their child with their stammer moments of dysfluencies.
-With the right support and strategies in place, these children will become happy, confident and effective communicators.
+Don’t worry!
+There are some families who will require additional input from a specialist speech and language therapist to help their child with periods of dysfluency.
+With the right support and strategies in place these children will become happy, confident and effective communicators.

 The long-term prognosis of a stammer can be difficult to identify.
 Although there are several factors which can increase a person’s likelihood of having dysfluent speech, the severity and long term outcome can be difficult to predict.